-My current work focuses on multimodal sensor servo-control referenced, as well as on the integration of haptic interfaces with force feedback in order to obtain intuitive control of the chair.
-This work is supported by a strong collaboration with Tom Carlson and Catherine Holloway (University College of London, Aspire CREATe team) as part of an associated ISI4NAVE (Inria International Program) team, for which I am the lead.
+My current work focuses on multimodal sensor-based servoing , as well as on the conception of multisensory physical interfaces (haptic, tactile…) in order to enrich perception of assistive device users.
+This work is supported by a strong and long-term collaboration with Tom Carlson and Catherine Holloway (University College of London, Aspire CREATe team) as part of an associated ISI4NAVE (Inria International Program) team, for which I am the lead.
 I also coordinate with Claudio Paccheriotti the Inria DORNELL Challenge, which is a collaborative effort between research teams at Inria.
 It aims to design a multimodal, shapeable haptic handle for mobility assistance of people with disabilities.

-Keywords : robotics, assistive robotics, sensor-based servoing, robotic vision, social navigation, physical HRI
+Keywords : robotics, assistive robotics, sensor-based servoing, robotic vision, social navigation, physical HRI, Virtual Reality

 Clément Strauss, PhD in 2011